gonzalez03t/OnTime/docs/Backend.md

 ## Utilities

 There are a range of utilities that are used throughout the application.
 They are located in the `src/util` folder. `jwt.ts` is not used anymore, but is kept for reference.

+## Middlewares

+There are a range of middlewares that are used throughout the application controllers.
+They are located in the `src/middleware` folder.
+Most are used for authentication controls, and are named according to their permissions allowed (e.g. `adminRoute.ts` will return a failure status if the session user is not an admin).

 ## Controllers